voydz/souyuz/fastlane-plugin-souyuz/README.md

 ## Example

-Check out the following lanes to see how to use souyuz.
+Check out the following lanes or the [example `Fastfile`](fastlane/Fastfile) to see how to use souyuz.

 ```ruby
 platform :ios do